stadium-software/repeater-datagrid/custom-filters.md

    1. Drag a SetValue action for each filter input field
    2. Set the relevant property of each control in the filter to empty
    3. Call the "Initialise" page script

+## StadiumFilterData Queries (filtered)
+Both, the "TotalRecords" query and the "Select" query require the addition of a "WHERE" clause.
+The specific filter options provided to the user will determine which parameters are required in the "WHERE" clause of the query.

 ### "FilterTotals" Query
 ```sql